THOUGHT REPLACEMENT TO UNDO TRAUMAS

 In order to undo traumas, it is important to replace negative and horror thoughts with more pleasant ones.
 This is called thought replacement.
-Here are ways this is done:
+This article describes some ways to do this.

 1. Cognitive/analytical methods.
 These are standard methods used in psychotherapy.
 They basically rely on improving one’s understanding of the trauma, and this can allow some processing of the trauma to occur.
 While somewhat effective, this method is slow and usually incomplete.

-Methods used include a particular yang and detox diet of mainly cooked vegetables, a set of specific nutritional supplements, the use of oxygen and ozone (very powerful for some people), coffee enemas (also very powerful), near infrared lamp sauna sessions, rubbing the feet, twisting the spine, and the use of the Roy Masters meditation or mental exercise.
-For some reason, the correct combination of these methods only, is very effective.
+Methods used include a particular warming and detoxifying diet of mainly cooked vegetables, a set of specific nutritional supplements, the use of oxygen and ozone (very powerful for some people), coffee enemas (also very powerful), use of vaginal peroxide implants, reddish heat lamp sauna sessions, rubbing the feet, twisting the spine, and the Pulling Down Mental Exercise.

 Advantages of this method are its speed and its completeness.
 It is also inexpensive compared to traditional psychotherapy.
 Also, one need not know consciously what happened to cause the trauma.

 Disadvantages are that it must be done just right, and it generally cannot be done by oneself.
-In almost all cases, it requires a nutritional balancing practitioner to help one figure out what is needed to balance the body chemistry.
-Repeated hair mineral tests are needed to assess the body periodically and to keep the program appropriate.
+It requires a complete development program.
+Repeated hair mineral tests are needed to assess the body periodically and to keep the program up to date.

 3. Kinesiological/energetic methods.
 These include bodywork such as Rolfing, structural integration, Hellerwork, and some types of deep massage.
 It might also include foot and hand reflexology.
 These methods are interesting.
 They are based partly on the idea that memories are locked into the body tissues.
 Releasing the tissues releases and brings up the memories and allows one to process them.